 Shannon Lee, Executive Director

-Shannon Lee is the Executive Director at Leadership Columbus with a drive to help current and aspiring leaders achieve their personal and professional aims.
+Shannon Lee (she/her) is the Executive Director at Leadership Columbus with a drive to help current and aspiring leaders achieve their personal and professional aims.
 Her work at Leadership Columbus includes leading the strategic direction, developing new programs, hiring, developing, and retaining high-performing staff, and fundraising.

 Shannon is passionate about expanding Leadership Columbus’ mission and to date has added three major programs as well as ad hoc workshops to Leadership Columbus’ lineup of offerings since starting in January of 2021.
 Her favorite part of leadership is working with a team and helping them achieve beyond what they thought possible for themselves.